Book Recommendations about Dementia and Alzheimer’s for Carers and Families

 Known more for her first book ‘Somebody I Used to Know’ (also A Sunday Times Bestseller), this follow up book is a chatty easy read packed with great insights, anecdotes and stories from Wendy’s own experiences of a dementia diagnosis.
 The book emphasises that everyone’s dementia is different, just as individuals they are different before a diagnosis so there are experiences from other people as well as her own.
 She lives alone, with the help of her family, friends and neighbours and talks candidly about struggles and frustrations around relationships, food, room/building designs, as well as many other frustrations encountered.

 Creating Moments of Joy Along the Alzheimer’s Journey: A Guide for Families and Caregivers, by Jolene Brackey

-The 36-Hour Day: A Family Guide to Caring for People Who Have Alzheimer Disease and Other Dementias, by Nancy Mace and Peter Rabins
+The 36-Hour Day: A Family Guide to Caring for People Who Have Alzheimer’s Disease and Other Dementias, by Nancy Mace and Peter Rabins

-A realistic guide book described as the book that really ‘gets’ what you are going through, while offering both constructive and compassionate advice.
+A realistic guide book described as a book that really ‘gets’ what you are going through, while offering both constructive and compassionate advice.

 We Are Not Ourselves, by Matthew Thomas

 Hailed as ‘The Greatest Alzheimer’s Novel’ by The New Yorker.
 It’s as full of love as it is heartbreaking.
 The story follows a family where one family member is affected by early-onset Alzheimer’s, it took 10 years to write and the author’s father had the disease as does the father character in the book.

 Another fictional book was adapted in 2014 into a film also.
 Described as sad, heartwarming and with touches of humour throughout, it follows the lives of Alice and her family after her diagnosis.
 Alice takes readers through her journey of maintaining her independence and experiencing her life to the fullest.
 A page turning book that does shed some light on a condition about losing your memory.